yuvi-atre/component-project/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #2: Playing Card
   - **Description**:
-    - This component keeps track of information of a playing card such as the suit and the value of it.
-This can be used for blackjack or poker.
+    - This component represents a full deck of playing cards, containing 52 cards of four suits and 13 ranks.
+It provides functionality for managing and interacting with a deck, such as shuffling, drawing, and checking the deck size.
+This can be used for games like blackjack or poker.
   - **Kernel Methods**:
-    - `String getRank()`: Returns the value of the card ("Ace", "10", "King")
-    - `String getSuit()`: Returns the suit of the card
+    - `PlayingCard drawCard()`: Removes and returns the top card from the deck
+    - `void addCard(PlayingCard card)`: Adds a card back into the deck
-    - `boolean isFaceCard()`: Returns true if the card is a face card
+    - `int size()`: Returns the number of playing cards in a deck
   - **Secondary Methods**:
-    - `int getValue()`: Returns numerical representation of card.
-(Ace = 1, face cards = 10)
-    - `boolean isSameSuit(PlayingCard card)`: Checks if 2 cards have the same suit
+    - `void reset()`: Resets the deck to contain all 52 cards and shuffles it
+    - `void shuffle()`: Shuffles the deck randomly
+    - `Set<PlayingCard> drawMultiple(int numCards)`: Draws multiple cards from the deck
-    - `boolean isSameRank(PlayingCard card)`: Checks if 2 cards have the same rank
+    - `boolean contains(PlayingCard card)`: Checks if the deck contains a specific card
-    - `String toString()`: Returns the string representation ("Queen of Hearts")
+    - `String toString()`: Returns a string representation of the deck, listing all remaining cards
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - No because playing cards don't change their values
+      - Yes, because the deck changes state when cards are drawn, added, or shuffled.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - I don't think it would need it because the card keeps track of itself.
+      - It would likely use a Set<PlayingCard> to store the cards
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - A constant for "Hearts, Diamonds, Clubs, Spades" would be useful
+      - Yes, for suits (Hearts, Diamonds, Clubs, Spades) and ranks (Ace, 2, ..., King)
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - Yes because `isSameSuit()` can use the `getSuit()` method
+      - Yes, for example, drawMultiple(int numCards) can call drawCard() multiple times

 - Component Design #3: Minecraft Chest
   - **Description**: